bus710/golang-dev-env-setting/README.md

 ![](/assets/gopher3.png)

 ## Hold On!

-After I wrote about the main part, I started working on Qt stuff.
+After I wrote the main part, I started working on Qt stuff.

 Big thanks for *therecipe* who is the golang-qt project's leader (or owner).